muccg/rdrf/docs/index.rst

 own Patient Registries, without the need for software development.

-The RDRF is unique in that data entry forms and questionnaires are based on reusable data element definitions (called :ref:`cdes`), which can be created and/or loaded into the system at runtime.
+The RDRF is unique in that data entry forms and questionnaires are based on reusable data element definitions (called :ref:`des`), which can be created and/or loaded into the system at runtime.
 This means that registries can be created and modified without changes to the source code.
 The RDRF has been developed at the `Centre for Comparative Genomics <http://ccg.murdoch.edu.au>`_, Murdoch University, Western Australia in partnership with the Office of Population Health Genomics, Department of Health